-I have done some research on the men listed on the War Memorial.
+I have done some research on the men listed on the Narre Warren War Memorial, which has the names of 29 men.
 It took a while to identify some of the men and there are still a few I still haven't been able to identify.
 If you know any information about these soldiers, then I would love to hear from you.
 It's interesting to note that seven of the men had a Narre Warren connection because their fathers were Victorian Railway employees and had been appointed to the Narre Warren Railway Station.
 What follows is the list of First World Soldiers who are listed on the War Memorial, their connection to Narre Warren and their Service Number (SN) so you can look up their full service records on the National Archives website, www.naa.gov.au

 Brown, J This man is currently a mystery.
-According to the Australian ANZACs in the Great War website there were two Mr Browns who had a Narre Warren address and they were brothers - Robert Woodside Brown from Narre Warren North (SN 3040) who enlisted July 21, 1915 and Returned to Australia on May 18, 1919.
-His brother, Alfred Hart Brown (SN 1217) from Narre Warren enlisted November 8, 1916 and Returned to Australia on December 11, 1918.
-Neither of them are J. Browns, so if anyone knows who this is, then please contact me.
+There were two Mr Browns who had a Narre Warren address and they were brothers - Robert Woodside Brown (SN 3040) who enlisted July 21, 1915.
+He was a 24 year old farmer.
+Robert Returned to Australia on May 18, 1919.
+His brother, Alfred Hart Brown (SN 1217) was a 21 year old carpeneter and he enlisted on November 8, 1916.
+Alfred Returned to Australia on December 11, 1918.
+They were the sons of Edward and Claudia (nee Kerr) Brown of Narre Warren North.
+Neither of them are J. Browns, so if anyone knows who this is, I would be interested to know.

 Dewar, Alfred James (no SN listed) Alfred enlisted on July 20, 1915 and he died of 'cerebro spinal meningitis' less than a month later on August 15, 1915.
 His father's address was Drouin on the enlistment papers.
 A report in the Berwick Shire News and Pakenham Gazette of August 18, 1915 said the Dewar family of Drouin who have suffered so severely through the meningitis epidemic were some years ago residents of Harkaway.
 Mr Dewar owned a property on Hessell's Road near the old church.
 An earlier report in The Argus (August 13, 1915) said that Private Dewar had returned home suffering form what he thought was influenza, but it turned out to be meningitis and his mother, who was nursing him contracted the disease and died after 24 hours illness.
 A tragic story.